-- B. Attend a mandatory pre-deployment meeting with County staff to coordinate and determine deployment methodology/strategy. - C. Utilize GPS locations provided by County staff. - D. Load Materials in such a way as to minimize breakage and maintain the minimum weight and size requirement of the individual boulders. - E. Ensure that any machinery used to move and deploy the Material is rated by the manufacturer to, and has the power and maneuverability to, perform the work. - F. Ensure the machinery is operated per the manufacturers operating instructions and to off-load the Materials from the barge without causing harm or damage to persons or property. - G. Ensure that any machinery used to move and deploy the Material limits the transport of excess dirt with the limestone to the deployment site. - H. Ensure that dirt and fine sediment are not be deployed into the water during the deployment of Materials. - I. Ensure that the tug and transport vessel meet all U.S. Coast Guard certification and safety requirements, is equipped with a working, accurate global positioning system (GPS) unit and other marine electronics including a working VHF radio. - J. Ensure Material loaded onto the transporting vessel is secured in compliance with Coast Guard standards to allow for safe transport to the reef deployment site. - K. Ensure that during deployment of the Materials the transport vessel is moored through double anchoring, spudded down, or otherwise held securely in place with minimum movement.
-No placement of any material shall take place until the transport vessel has been stabilized in the designated position and has been authorized by onsite County staff. - L. Utilize a mooring line and marker buoy which will allow the deployment vessel to be anchored in the same location upon return if the deployment is designated at a single location and exceeds one day. - M. Ensure that Materials will not be deployed on weekends or holidays and only take place during daylight hours from dawn to dusk. - N. Ensure all Materials are deployed in accordance with permit conditions. - O. Ensure all Materials are deployed inside the permit boundary. - P. Ensure all Materials are concentrated within the specific placement points and that the Material relief does not exceed a vertical profile of 12 feet and retains a 20-foot vertical clearance from the top of the Material to mean lower low water (see Figure 1),

-Q. Ensure that limestone or any other type of material rubble/debris resulting from chipping or breaking is not be deployed and remains onboard the vessel until returning to the dock.
+- D. Attend a virtual mandatory pre-deployment meeting with County staff conducted to coordinate and determine deployment methodology/strategy. - E. Load and transport materials in such a way as to minimize breakage and maintain the original size and structure of the material confirming all rebar is cut back to at least 3 inches from concrete surface.
+Minimum grant required deployment tonnage of 350 tons is required by grant contract.
+If contractor causes excessive breaking during loading/unloading/transport/deployment, deeming material ineligible for deployment, the contractor will need to replace material with additional material at the expense of the contractor. - F. Ensure that any machinery used to move and deploy the reef material has the power and maneuverability to efficiently perform the work. - G. Ensure the machinery is operated in a manner to efficiently and safely off-load the materials from the barge and maintain the necessary minimal navigational clearance of 20 feet. - H. Ensure that any machinery used to move and deploy the Reef material limits the transport of excess dirt to the deployment site.
+Dirt, fine sediment, rubble or small pieces of concrete weighing less than 500 lbs shall not be deployed into the water.
+No concrete pieces less than 500 lbs shall be deployed in the water during deployment or transit to and from the site. - I. Ensure that the tug and transport vessel meet all U.S. Coast Guard certification and safety requirements, is equipped with a working, accurate global positioning system (GPS) unit and other marine electronics including a working VHF radio. - J. Ensure Reef material loaded onto the transporting vessel is properly secured and in compliance with Coast Guard standards to allow for safe transport to the Reef deployment site. - K. Ensure that during deployment of the Reef materials the transport vessel is moored through double anchoring, spudded down, or otherwise held securely in place with minimum movement.
+No placement of any material shall take place until the transport vessel has been stabilized in the designated position and has been authorized by on site County staff. - P. Utilize a mooring line and marker buoy which will allow the deployment vessel to be anchored in the same location upon return if the deployment is designated at a single location and exceeds one day. - Q. Ensure that materials will not be deployed on weekends or holidays and may only take place during daylight hours. - R. Ensure all materials are deployed in accordance with permit conditions. - S. Ensure materials are deployed inside the permit boundary, material placed outside the boundary will not be eligible for payment. - T. Ensure all Materials are concentrated within the specific placement points and that the material relief retains the minimum 20-foot vertical clearance from the top of the reef material to mean lower low water (see Figure 1).
+The material has a maximum length of 16 feet and may be pushed off the barge however, contractor must ensure pipe does not stand on end and retains the minimum 20-foot vertical navigational clearance.
+Otherwise, material should be placed onto the bottom with a crane system. - U. Ensure that deployment of materials is conducted in such a way as to minimize breakage and provide complexity and stacking of different types of concrete structures. - V. Ensure that any type of material, rubble/debris resulting from chipping or breaking shall not be deployed and must remain onboard until returning to the dock.